mgpeter/mgpeter/README.md

 Hi there 👋

-I'm a software dev and technical leader, mostly in the Azure and .NET world, yet not a stranger to front-end development.
+I'm a technical leader and a software developer, mostly in the Azure and .NET world, yet not a stranger to front-end development.

 [![blog](https://img.shields.io/badge/blog-usualexpat.com-brightgreen)](https://usualexpat.com)